ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 xp: 100
 skills: 1
 ```
-In the previous chapter we covered formatting the `ts` (timestamp) column and we aggregated the data to find the minimum, maximum and average temperatures per day.
-Then we reformatted the data with `cbind()` to make it usable.
+In the previous chapter you formatted the `ts` (timestamp) column and you aggregated the data to find the minimum, maximum and average temperatures per day.
+Then you reshaped the data with `cbind()` to make it usable.

-We will do all these steps in one go but instead we will apply them to the `rh` column instead of `temp` find only the mean.
+You will do all these steps in one go but instead you will apply them to the `rh` column instead of `temp` and find only the mean.

 You can find a list of the date and time abbreviation symbols [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/strptime.html):

 `@instructions`
 1. Convert the `ts` column from a factor to POSIXlt date using `strptime`
 2. Format the `ts` column as a character date, making sure it displays year, month and day and does not display any hours, minutes or seconds.
 3. Aggregate the `rh` column by the day `ts`.
-Unlike in the last chapter where we specified multiple functions to aggregate by, this time we only need the `mean` and it is given as argument to the parameters `FUN`.
+Unlike in the last chapter where you specified multiple functions to aggregate by, this time you only need the `mean` and it is given as argument to the parameters `FUN`.

 `@hint`